Can Your Pet Make You Sick?

 Many infectious diseases tend to be specific to certain species.
 However, bacteria or parasites that live harmlessly or cause limited disease in one species may cause more serious illness in another.

 Animal bites and scratches can present serious problems for people.
 If a wound is not cleaned and dressed properly or if medical care is not provided, the person is more likely to get an infection.
 Infections that may be passed from pets to people include:

 Cat Scratch Fever

-Cat scratch fever is caused by bacteria carried by healthy cats..
+is caused by bacteria carried by healthy kittens and cats.
 Cat scratch fever results after a cat scratches the skin, bites, or licks an open sore.
 About a week later, the point of contact develops a raised bump.
 Other symptoms may occur, like fever, fatigue, swollen lymph nodes, loss of appetite, or headache.
 Serious complications, like a high fever or pneumonia, may result.

 the parasite may not show any symptoms but will shed spores in their feces.
 The spores can become infectious within a day or 2.